Sunskimmer822/Breath-of-the-Minecraft/README.md

 ## Building

 While in the root of the repository, run `./gradlew genSources` and then `./gradlew build`.
 The mod will be located at `./build/libs/BotM-[version].jar`.

+## Known Bugs

+Mipha's Grace will still make `tryUseTotem` return false, registering the player as dead and as such increase stats and drop items/XP whether or not they have Mipha's Grace in their inventory.
+Pressing `Respawn` will simply get rid of the overlay and allow the player to continue on.